Skip to content

 Frequently Asked Questions

-What self-employment tax rate should I use?
+What self-employment tax rate to use?

 What overhead percentage is realistic?